-The Graph for Fluoride shows a consistence feed throughout the year.
+The Graph for Fluoride shows a consistent feed throughout the year.
 The test results are from the morning sample and represent the reading in the effluent water at that time and not as a daily average.
 Cost of chemical testing negates the continuous sampling over a 24 hour time line.
-The average level of Fluoride feed is 0.70 mg/L, which has been deemed optimum by Health Canada.
+The average level of Fluoride feed is 0.87 mg/L. A concentration of 0.70 mg/l has been deemed optimum by Health Canada.

 At present we are meeting the Tri-halomethane (THM) regulation for our drinking water.
 The taste and odor is removed by the activated carbon but shows higher levels of other total organic carbon (TOC) that could react with chlorine to form THM'S. The graphs tend to show a problem that might be in the chemistry of the raw water that could affect the Granular Activated Carbon (GAC) by shortening the effective life of the product.
 The effective removal of THM-forming compounds is limited.
 The expected life rating of the GAC media life is well below the original anticipated three years, but the replacement of the GAC media annually, or more frequently, would be cost prohibitive.
 Monitoring of the raw and treated water will continue in an effort to detect problems within the raw water that would cause this.
-Further studies with chemical treatment alternatives have continue in 2013 to help find a solution for the elevated THM's.
+Further studies with chemical treatment alternatives have continue in 2014 to help find a solution for the elevated THM's.
 The City of Portage la Prairie and AECOM Engineering will participate in the 2014 Water Quality Study to enhance the finished water product.
-Sodium Hydroxide and Soda Ash trails have been set to start in early February 2014.
+Sodium Hydroxide and Soda Ash trials were conducted in 2014 and further full-scale testing is set to start in early February 2015

 The graph for the chlorine feed shows higher free chlorine concentration in March due to component failure.
-The feed units was put on manual while the feed controller was sent out to be repaired.
+The feed units were put on manual while the feed controller was sent out to be repaired.
 The effluent chlorine levels are higher as it enters the distribution system.
 Weekly sampling of the distribution areas for chlorine residual was done and samples sent to an independent lab for analyses and reporting to the Drinking Water Officer and Water Plant Management.
 All samples were shown to be free of Total Coliform and Escherichia Coli.